Pneumonia Child

 • Over the counter medicines to reduce fever and discomfort

 Oxygen may need to be given for severe infections.
-This will help to increase the level of oxygen in the blood.
+This will help increase the level of oxygen in the blood.

 Hospitalization

-A hospital stay may be needed if:
+A hospital stay may be needed if the child is:

 Treatments in the hospital may include: